 International flavours are used sparingly and with incredible skill to ensure every diner has the most memorable meal possible.

-The Baba dessert is served alongside Armagnac made by Hélène’s brother, and is without doubt an exceptional signature dish.
+The Baba dessert is served alongside Armagnac made by Hélène’s brother, and is without doubt an exceptional signature dish that I’d highly recommend.

 2. Core by Clare Smyth, Kensington